dotnet/docs/docs/core/diagnostics/tutorial_memory_leak.md

 Where `core_20190430_185145` is the name of the core dump you want to analyze.

 > [!NOTE]
-> If you see an error complaining that libdl.so cannot be found, you may have to install the libc6-dev package.
+> If you see an error complaining that *libdl.so* cannot be found, you may have to install the *libc6-dev* package.
+For more information, see [Prerequisites for .NET Core on Linux](../linux-prerequisites).

 You'll be presented with a prompt where you can enter SOS commands.
 Commonly, the first thing you want to look at is the overall state of the managed heap: